 What data can we get thanks to Intelligent urban water systems?

-Intelligent urban water systems use state-of- the-art sensors and specialised software to continuously monitor and analyse the health of a system such as a water supply treatment system and network.
+Intelligent urban water systems use state-of-the-art sensors and specialized software to continuously monitor and analyze the health of a system such as a water supply treatment system and network.
 This results in detailed information such as water consumption by hour, total volumes consumed, or minimum hourly flow per day, being relayed to water authorities.

 How is data obtained by the system?

-Smart Water Grid technology arises from the data transmission, which utilizes radio frequency (RF).
+Smart Water Grid technology arises from data transmission, which utilizes radio frequency (RF).